-U.S. Official Says Government Has Evidence Iran Drone Was Destroyed
+U.S. Has Evidence That Iranian Drone Was Destroyed, Senior Official Says

 "It was their drone that came to close to our ship," the official said, adding, "If they continue to do this.
 If you fly too close to our ships, you're going to get shot down."

-As NPR's Tom Bowman reports, military officials say that in the past, Iran's helicopters and drones have often flown close to U.S. ships as they transit the Straight of Hormuz, moving between the Persian Gulf and the Gulf of Oman.
+As NPR's Tom Bowman reports, military officials say that in the past, Iran's helicopters and drones have often flown close to U.S. ships as they transit the Strait of Hormuz, moving between the Persian Gulf and the Gulf of Oman.

 In one incident from August of 2017, those officials say, a U.S. ship was harassed by an Iranian drone that flew near the ship during night operations.
 No shots were fired in that encounter, but it was deemed to be "clearly unsafe."